 This guide contains the live links to the PCGO Portal and will lead a Volunteer step-by-step through the application.

 You are welcome to work on any portion of your grant application or completion report offline, by downloading an Excel document linked to the PCGO portal.
 This document is compatible in Mac or Windows operating systems, but you must have Microsoft Excel installed on your computer to use it.
 Please follow the steps in the “Working on an Application Offline” Section of the PCGO Volunteer Guide, starting on page 32.
+This Quick Guide has been created to show you the basics of downloading and uploading your grant's offline workbook.

 The Excel application form mirrors all of the same information in the online portal.
 It can be downloaded or uploaded at any time and your progress on the application will be transferred from the online portal to the Excel document and vice-versa.
 Please note that the more information you are transferring at the point of download or upload, the longer it will take.
 Download/Upload times can also be affected by your internet speed.
 Downloading the file with the maximum amount of data filled out may take around 8 minutes and uploading a file with the maximum amount of data may take around 5 minutes.
 Please be patient.
 If you are working with a slow connection, it is highly recommended to just fill out the minimum required application fields before downloading.